 FAT Brands Announces Proposed Public Offering of Class A Common Stock

-/EIN News/ -- Los Angeles, CA, Nov.
+Los Angeles, CA, Nov.
 04, 2022 (GLOBE NEWSWIRE) -- FAT (Fresh.
 Authentic.
-Tasty) Brands Inc. (Nasdaq: FAT, FATBB, FATBP, FATBW) (“FAT Brands” or the “Company”), today announced that it intends to offer to sell shares of its Class A Common Stock in an underwritten public offering.
+Tasty) Brands Inc. FAT FATBB, FATBP, FATBW))) ("FAT Brands" or the "Company"), today announced that it intends to offer to sell shares of its Class A Common Stock in an underwritten public offering.
 All of the shares of Class A Common Stock are to be sold by the Company.

 ThinkEquity is acting as sole book-running manager for the offering.